How to prioritise your wellbeing

 Taking care of others is at the heart of every healthcare professional’s responsibilities.
 Yet, many of you don’t make time to prioritise your wellbeing and take care of your own mental health.
-The COVID-19 pandemic has put healthcare workers in unprecedented situations, having to make incredibly difficult clinical decisions and work under immense pressures.
+Over the past couple of years, healthcare workers have been put in unprecedented situations, having to make incredibly difficult clinical decisions and work under immense pressures.

 If you feel overwhelmed, it is important to seek support.
 Talk to your colleagues, manager, family, or someone you trust about how you are feeling.
 You are not alone.
 Your colleagues are likely experiencing similar emotions and you can support each other through this.

 Be compassionate and kind to yourself and others and remember, it’s OK not to be OK.

 Here are 5 practical tips on how to prioritise your mental wellbeing:

 - Take care of your basic needs.
 Ensure you get enough rest and respite during work or between shifts.

 - Eat sufficient and healthy food (although it’s perfectly fine to treat yourself every so often!).
 I personally have an emergency tub of Haagen-Dazs in the bottom of my freezer – for emergencies only of course..!